proxin187/Yaxi/README.md

 * Clean Interface - yaxi provides a clean interface, making it perfect for both beginners and experienced developers
 * Safety - yaxi has safe interface for x11 unlike many other x11 libraries
 * Not A Wrapper - yaxi is a pure rust implementation and is NOT a wrapper
-* No Dependencies - yaxi doesnt depend on any crates
+* No Release Dependencies - yaxi release builds dont depend on any crates

 ## Goals
 - [X] Authorization